The following diagram illustrates a typical software development life cycle including deploying your application to

-When you are prompted for the AWS Elastic Beanstalk region, type the number of the region.
+When you are prompted for the Elastic Beanstalk region, type the number of the region.
 For information about this product's regions, go to Regions and Endpoints in the Amazon Web Services General Reference.
-For this example, we'll use US East (Virginia).
+For this example, we'll use US West (Oregon).

-When you are prompted for the AWS Elastic Beanstalk application name, type the name of the application.
-AWS Elastic Beanstalk generates an application name based on the current directory name if an application name has not been previously configured.
+When you are prompted for the Elastic Beanstalk application to use, type the number corresponding to the option Create new Application.
+Elastic Beanstalk generates an application name based on the current directory name if an application name has not been previously configured.
 In this example, we use HelloWorld.

 Enter an AWS Elastic Beanstalk application name (auto-generated value is "windows"): HelloWorld

 If you have a space in your application name, make sure you do not use quotation marks.